 Multi-tenancy (EF Core)

 Sometimes the enrichment DbContext and/or destination must be derived from the changed row's own data.
-The canonical case is multi-tenancy: a row carries a TenantId, enrichment must run against a context scoped to that tenant (a tenant connection, or a global query filter), and the result must land in a per-tenant destination (e.g. an index per tenant).
+The usual case is multi-tenancy: a row carries a TenantId, enrichment must run against a context scoped to that tenant (a tenant connection, or a global query filter), and the result might land in a per-tenant destination (e.g. an index per tenant).

 Scoped DbContext